 In order to recreate the demo scene’s environmental settings, the following steps can be taken.
-This assumes the project is using the Gamma-color space, this helps achieving a slight over-exposed lighting.

-Go to Window/Lighting
+Go to Window/Rendering/Lighting

-- Set the Ambient Source to “Color”.
+- Set the Environment Light source to “Color”.

 - Adjust the color to be between gray and white, until your shadows have the desired darkness.
 You can shift it slightly to blue if you wish, to simulate a bit of sky light.

 - Assign the FAE_Skybox material to the Skybox field.
 Or drag it onto the sky in the scene-view window.